racerandom/JaMIE/README.md

 >    --xml $XML_FILES_DIR \ \
 >    --conll $OUTPUT_CONLL_DIR

+## TO-DO
+Recognition accuracy can be improved by leverage more training data or more robust pre-trained models.
+We are working on making the code compatible with [Japanese DeBERTa](https://huggingface.co/ku-nlp)

 ## Citation
 If you use our code in your research, please cite the following papers: